 A Hand Raising brings the Community together

-The timber frame barn has four cross frames forming three bays, the first of which is used as a stage.
+The timber frame barn has four cross frames (timber framers call them ‘bents’) forming three bays, the first of which is used as a stage.
 Beyond this first bay, the rest of the building is enclosed, and used as an arts and crafts space.
-This barn is a king post barn.
+This barn is a king post barn, meaning there is one central post that goes from floor to ceiling, and supports a ridge beam.